bibiboot/CacheMonitor/README.rst

 memview folder is for single memcache monitoring in a more detailed fashion. memview_dist is for distributed memcache monitoring on a basic level.

-    For single memcache monitoring
+    For single memcache monitoring.
     cd memview
     python memview.py

-    For distributed memcache monitoring
+    For distributed memcache monitoring.
     cd memview_dist
     python memview.py